muly/aeinttest/README.md

 # aeinttest
-automated integration test library for the golang API projects deployed on Google appengine
+automated integration test library for the golang webservice projects deployed on Google appengine